ubccr/ccrdocs/pages/getting-access.md

 entire center.
 In order to access CCR resources you must be on an active allocation.

-- __Faculty members__ (Principal investigators) can create projects in ColdFront, add group members, and request allocations to resources.
+- __Faculty members__ (Principal investigators) can use
+  [ColdFront](https://coldfront.ccr.buffalo.edu) to create projects, add group members, and request allocations to resources.
 Once an allocation is activated, users on that allocation will be able to access the resource.
   More details about ColdFront can be found [here](portals/coldfront.md#request-an-allocation).

 - __Students and postdocs__ can contact the faculty member (PI) who is